The incredible stories behind the world’s biggest planes

 Boeing 777X: 235 feet

-When one door closes another door opens, and the decline of the 747 series makes way for the Boeing 777X to become the airline's new flagship jet.
+When one door closes another door opens, and the decline of the 747 series made way for the Boeing 777X to become the airline's new flagship jet.
 There will be two versions of the plane, the smaller 777-8 and the larger 777-9.

 At 251 feet (77m), the 777-9 will claim the title of 'world's longest active passenger plane' from the 747-8 by just a single foot when it officially enters service, currently scheduled for 2026.